burtn/notebook/biology/A2/topics/BY5/Inheritance/Statistical_methods.md

 - Calculate the 'degrees of freedom'.
 The degrees of freedom are a measure of the spread of the data equal to the number of classes of data minus one.

-- Using a Chi-sqaured table the significance of the diviation can be determined.
+- Using a Chi-squared table the significance of the deviation can be determined.
 If the deviation is less than 5% then it is significant and an unknown factor is affecting the results.